 This affects your computer's boot time and whether or not it'll startup as quickly as you intend it to.
 If your computer gives you the 'virus alert', you need to download an antivirus program that will be able to eradicate all virus threats.

-Be mindful of where you download antivirus programs since many of them are viruses or has viruses attached to them.
+Be mindful of where you download antivirus programs since many of them are viruses or have viruses attached to them.
 Some viruses are tough on your computer.

 This means that if an antivirus works for your best friend, it may not work for you.
 Since malware differs in functions and the havoc they cause, it's best to know what you're up against by doing research.